We may earn income from links in this post. Please read this Disclosure for details.

 While many people are familiar with Monte Alban and other major archeological sites in the central valleys of Oaxaca, few know about the ancient civilizations of Oaxaca’s coast.

-The exhibits include beads, jewellery, pottery in the shape of animals and birds as well as other items confirming the belief that Tututepec was an important regional trade centre.
+The exhibits include beads, jewellery, pottery in the shape of animals and birds.
+A wide range of other items confirms that Tututepec was an important regional trade centre.

 Many local Mixteco people continue to worship the ancient deities of the moon goddess, the god of rain and the god of wind.

-For an unforgettable day trip, journey into the foothills of the Sierra Madre Sur mountains by horseback with a local guide.
+For another unforgettable day trip from Puerto Escondido, journey into the foothills of the Sierra Madre Sur mountains by horseback with a local guide.

-Along the way, you’ll spot lizards, see butterflies, be surrounded by unique vegetable and even cross the river by horseback until you arrive at the stunning Atotonilco Hot Springs.
+Along the way, you’ll spot lizards, see butterflies and be surrounded by tropical vegetation.
+You’ll even cross the river by horseback.

-These steaming thermal hot springs are considered therapeutic so plan to stay and relax awhile.
+The steaming thermal waters of Atotonilco Hot Springs are considered therapeutic so plan to stay and relax awhile.

 Learn more about this adventure in our post on Riding Horseback to Atotonilco Hot Springs

-Contact local trail-riding expert Javier Santos (044 954 1350188 or via email at javierdepuertosuelo@gmail.com) who has a stable of horses and offers tours by horseback as well as lagoon and waterfall tours.
+Contact local trail-riding expert Javier Santos (044 954 1350188 or via email at javierdepuertosuelo@gmail.com).
+He offers tours by horseback as well as lagoon and waterfall tours.

 They’re perfect places to spend a day lazing in a hammock enjoying fresh oysters, grilled whole fish and cold beer.